mp3chapters/mp3chapters-player/README.md

-# mp3chapters-player
+# MP3 Chapters Player

-A desktop app for playing mp3s with chapter display
+A simple desktop application to play MP3 files with chapters.